null

 Not only results are stored automatically but Pro-Plus also does live X-Y plotting of load vs time.
 There are also options to send data to a printer for custom printing, plotting, data interpretation and reporting.

-Automatic compression test machine is a new addition to compressive strength tests (tensile strength of concrete) and many other tests of concrete of various ages.
-These automatic controllers do complete test cycles on concrete strength specimens with minimal operator input.
+Automatic compression test machine is a new addition to compression strength tests (tensile strength of concrete) and many other tests of concrete of various ages.
+These automatic controllers do complete test cycles on strength concrete specimens with minimal operator input, making them an efficient testing method.

 Why Concrete Compression Testing with Compression Machines?

-Concrete compression testing products are essential for ensuring safety of construction projects.
+Concrete compression testing products are crucial for construction projects.
 If the concrete used in your next project is not strong enough the structure can fail and cause property damage, injuries or even loss of life.

-Testing concrete with compression machines throughout the construction process helps to identify these problems early and take corrective action before the project is completed.
+Testing concrete with compression machines during the construction process helps to identify these problems early and take corrective action before the project is completed.

 Concrete Compression Testing Machines